vishvAsa/vedAH_Rk/shAkalam/saMhitA/sarvASh_TIkAH/02/035/13_sa_IM.md

 <details><summary>Griffith</summary>

 The Bull hath laid his own life-germ Within them.
 He sucks them as an infant, and they kiss him.
-     He, Son of Waters, of unfading colour, hadi entered here as in another's body.
+     He, Son of Waters, of unfading colour, hath entered here as in another's body.
 </details>

 <details><summary>Macdonell</summary>